samcode22/ADAPTIVE_QUIZ/README.md

 2)Time on each question can be provided by Admin.If user takes more time then remarks are shown after each question for speeding up.

-3)Text to Speech facility on Questions and Options of the quiz.
+3)Text to Speech facility on Questions and Options of the quiz using gTTS protocol.

 4)Correct answers are shown at once at the end